mgsxx/QEverCloud/README.md

 ## How to link

 * Link compiled library to your project in the usual way.
-* Add it's *include* subdir to your app INCLUDE qmake variable.
+* Add it's *include* subdir to your app INCLUDEPATH qmake variable.
 * Add to QT variabe the *network* module.
 If you use OAuth functionality than add also *widgets* and *webkitwidgets* modules.

 Include *QEverCloud.h* or *QEverCloudOAuth.h* to use the library.
 The latter header is needed if you use OAuth functionality.